snakemake/snakemake-hpc-teaching-material/README.md

 - `slides/Snakemake_HPC_Creators.tex` - which contains a slide set tailored for creators of new workflows.
 - `slides/Snakemake_HPC_Admins.tex'' - which contains some slides tailored to administrators to tell them some bits about Snakemake and global configurations.

 A lecturer may choose to render a handout version of a slide set with the `--handout` flag.
-Handouts do not contain some images or slide overlays and are a little bit smaller then full course slide sets.
+Handouts do not contain some images or slide overlays and are a little bit smaller than full course slide sets.

 ### Customizing Slides